the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder.md

 Based on Tim Head's _Zero-to-Binder_ workshops which can be found here: http://bit.ly/zero-to-binder and http://bit.ly/zero-to-binder-rise

+To follow these instructions on your own machine, follow this link: **http://bit.ly/SG-zero-to-binder**

 ## Running Code is more complicated than Displaying Code

 GitHub is a great service for sharing code, but the contents are **static**.